AdarshTheki/HTML-CSS-files/JavaScript/Basic/README.md

 19. What is a memoized selector in Redux?
 20. What is the difference between imperative and declarative programming?

-## Here are some common JavaScript interview questions for freshers:
-1. What is JavaScript and what are its features?
-2. What are the data types in JavaScript?
-3. What are the basic control flow statements in JavaScript?
-4. What is hoisting in JavaScript?
+## DSA Questions:
-5. What is the difference between var, let, and const in JavaScript?
+- What is the difference between a stack and a queue data structure?
-6. What is a closure in JavaScript and how does it work?
+- What is a linked list data structure and how does it work?
-7. What is a callback function in JavaScript?
-8. What is an IIFE (Immediately Invoked Function Expression) in JavaScript?
-9. What is the prototype chain in JavaScript?
-10. What is the difference between == and === in JavaScript?
-11. What is the difference between null and undefined in JavaScript?
-12. What are higher-order functions in JavaScript?
-13. What are the basic array methods in JavaScript?
-14. What is the difference between forEach, map, and filter methods in JavaScript?
-15. What is a Promise in JavaScript?
-16. What is async/await in JavaScript?
-17. What is a REST API and how does it work?
+- What is a binary search tree data structure and how does it work?
-18. What is a callback hell and how can it be avoided?
-19. What are closures and how are they used in JavaScript?
+- What is dynamic programming and how is it used in algorithms?
-20. What are the basic design patterns in JavaScript and how are they used?

-# Certainly!
+## Certainly!
 Here are some tips for explaining your thought process and demonstrating your problem-solving skills during a technical interview:
 1. Clarify the problem
 2. Develop a plan
 3. Explain your thought process